Phascolarctos

 Phascolarctos is a genus of marsupials with one extant species, the koala Phascolarctos cinereus, an iconic animal of Australia.
 Several extinct species of the genus are known from fossil material, these were also large tree dwellers that browsed on Eucalyptus leaves.

 Taxonomy

 The genus was named by French zoologist Henri Marie Ducrotay de Blainville in 1816.

 The type species, the modern koala, was named as Lipurus cinereus by G. A. Goldfuss in 1817, later combined as Phascolarctos cinereus.
 Goldfuss published this name with a reproduction of John Lewin's 1803 illustration of the species in New South Wales.

-An accepted synonomy of other generic names referring to Phascolarctos was published in 1988.
+An accepted synonymy of other generic names referring to Phascolarctos was published in 1988.
 The koala is listed in national conservation legislation as "Phascolarctos cinereus (combined populations of Qld, NSW and the ACT)", previously determined in 2012 to be "a species for the purposes of the EPBC act 1999" (EPBC).
 The koala was classified as Least Concern on the Red List, and reassessed as Vulnerable in 2014.